rust-lang/rfcs/text/0000-raw-reference-operator.md

 term for this, maybe it should be a special pass dedicated to packed fields traversing MIR, or this can happen when lowering HIR to MIR.
 This check has nothing to do with whether we are in an unsafe block or not.

+Moreover, to prevent programmers from accidentally creating a safe reference when they did not want to, we add a lint that identifies situations where the programmer likely wants a raw reference, and suggest an explicit cast in that case.
+One possible heuristic here would be: If a safe reference (shared or mutable) is only ever used to create raw pointers, then likely it could be a raw pointer to begin with.
+The details of this are best worked out in the implementation phase of this RFC.

 # Drawbacks
 [drawbacks]: #drawbacks